VeritasSoftware/AspNetCore.ApiGateway/README.md

 *	PUT
 *	DELETE

-For eg. To make a GET call to the backend API, you would set up an Api and a Route in your Gateway API's **Api Orchestrator**.
+For eg. To make a GET call to the backend API, you would set up an Api and a GET Route in your Gateway API's **Api Orchestrator**.

 Then, the client app would make a GET call to the Gateway API which would make a GET call to the backend API using HttpClient.